neongreen/artyom.me/should-you-learn-haskell.md

 unfinished: true
 ---

 First of all: this isn't going to be Haskell propaganda.
-I like Haskell, but it's not the primary reason I'm writing this:

-  * I hate stupid “Haskell is so awesome” spiels (you can find a lot of them out there) so I wanted to write something more-or-less objective
+I like Haskell, but the primary reason I'm writing this is that I dislike “Haskell is so awesome it'll expand your mind and concurrency is so simple you should totally learn it” spiels (you can find a lot of them out there) so I wanted to try writing something less biased.

-  * I like writing, especially when it only requires typing and doesn't require that much thinking (as long as I notice whenever I try to use weasel words)

 -----------------------------------------------------------------------------

-A technically correct but useless answer to the question of whether you should learn Haskell or not is that you shouldn't – there are most likely much better things in terms of cost/utility for you to spend your time on (things not related to programming or even computers).
-So, I'm going to assume that you want to learn *some* programming language, and go from there.
+It's hard to say whether you should learn Haskell (or any programming language, for that matter) when the alternatives include  So, I'm going to assume that you want to learn *some* programming language, and go from there.

 # Would you like Haskell?